MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 | Operational needs | Implement data protection in a consistent and standard way, using automation where possible. |
 | Strategic needs | Reduce the damage that an insider can cause (intentionally or unintentionally) or by a bad actor who gains access to the environment. |

 Note that meeting regulatory requirements might be the primary driving motivation for some organizations.
-If this is true for you, go ahead and add this to your organization strategy and use this business scenario together with the **Proactively meet regulatory and compliance requirements** article in this series (under development).
+If this is true for you, go ahead and add this to your organization strategy and use this business scenario together with the [Meet regulatory and compliance requirements](meet-regulatory-compliance-requirements.md) article in this series.

 ### Data protection outcomes